Caldey – St Mary’s Priory (Old Priory)

 The oldest stone buildings of the monastery were erected in the 13th century (a towerless church, a single-storey east wing, and a long west wing).
 In the 14th century, the priory was enlarged (the church tower with a spire, the prior’s tower house), and at the end of the 15th century it was rebuilt (vaults in the east wing), some rooms in the west wing were abandoned and new ones were put into use, including the northern range.
 Probably in the 16th century, the eastern wing was raised by the upper floor and the western entrance gate was transformed.

 During the Reformation, the monastery was dissoluted and the buildings rebuilt.
 A few centuries later, it served as a farm and a parish church.
 Around 1800, it became an economic building for the new home of Thomas Kynaston, the owner of the island since 1798.
 Renovation of the monastery buildings began in 1897.
-In 1906, the convent was re-founded as an Anglican Benedictine house.
+In 1906, the priory was re-founded as an Anglican Benedictine house.

 Architecture